ramachandran-n/Angular/README.md

-This repository contains the code base for the angular 2 learning completed.
+This repository contains the code base for the angular with typescript